 This course offers and supervises structured fieldwork in a faith institution and a community justice agency in the local community.
 Two six-week placements of 45 hours each will be conducted in cooperation with off campus institutions and personnel.
-Prerequisite: Consent of instructor.

 RL 425.
 Contemporary Problems in Philosophy and Religion (3)